nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/GETTING_STARTED_WINDOWS.md

 Sign up on [dbdiagram.io](https://dbdiagram.io) and bookmark the site.

-## devdocs.io

-Bookmark the [devdocs.io](https://devdocs.io/) site.
-It contains documentation for nearly everything you will be learning during your time here at NSS.

 ## Google Chrome

 [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html) is the most popular browser for web developers because of the powerful tools it provides to test code, manipulate documents, and measure performance.